OlgaAlessia/Warbler/README.md

 # Warbler

 This exercise is intended to extend a somewhat-functioning Twitter clone.
-It is intended to give you practice reading and understanding an existing application, as well as fixing bugs in it, writing tests for it, and extending it with new features.
+It is intended to give a practice reading and understanding an existing application, as well as fixing bugs in it, writing tests for it, and extending it with new features.

 **Clean & Commit As You Go.**